orsonteodoro/oiledmachine-overlay/README.md

 The ubsan runtime mitigation will protect against code execution, information disclosure, data tampering, denial of service before they happen.

-The hwsan runtime mitigation will protect against UAF, double free, memory corruption, code execution, information disclosure, data tampering, denial of service.
+The hwsan runtime mitigation will protect against use-after-free (UAF), double free, memory corruption, code execution, information disclosure, data tampering, denial of service.
+These are typically high to critical vulnerability severity.

 While it may upset minimalists, this forced mitigation may prevent some classes of real world cost loss.